sbhtkhmjeuc/Obsidian_001/DeFi Tutorial.md

 in the real Blockchain, to create a Block-Chain, the Previous Hash is also a part of the current Block and also getting into the Hash Function,  so if the someone is to change something in the data of the block, the data of the current block will get invalid, and the next block all the way down to the latest block, and because of the large scale of Ethereum to re calculate all of the Block will take a lot of time which the hacker won't be able to outran the real Ethereum network.
 for the Blockchain to be tampered you need to ran all of the blocks hash's that is being created from the moment and on, and you have to have the majority of the Blockchain peers (**51% or more**) to agree with you on the transactions.
-(because the Time to Mine one Bitcoin Block is 10 min, it will take a lot of time to re-calculate the blockchain, which by design ment to be impossible for hacker to not temper with the Blockchain.)
+(because the Time to Mine one Bitcoin Block is 10 min, it will take a lot of time to re-calculate the blockchain, which by design meant to be impossible for hacker to not temper with the Blockchain.)

 <mark style="background: #CACFD9A6;">The Bigger the Network, the More Secure it is</mark>